High-fidelity entanglement of metastable trapped-ion qubits with integrated erasure conversion

-Leakage out of the $D_{5/2}$ manifold can be detected by driving the $S_{1/2}\leftrightarrow P_{1/2}$ cycling transition and looking for 397\,nm fluorescence (a ``fluorescence check" or FC) while preventing shelving in the $D_{3/2}$ manifold by driving the $D_{3/2}\rightarrow P_{1/2}$ transition.
+Leakage out of the $D_{5/2}$ manifold can be detected by driving the $S_{1/2}\leftrightarrow P_{1/2}$ cycling transition and looking for 397\,nm fluorescence while preventing shelving in the $D_{3/2}$ manifold by driving the $D_{3/2}\rightarrow P_{1/2}$ transition, a technique we will refer to as a ``fluorescence check" (FC).
+Once leakage is detected, it is commonly referred to as an `erasure' error~\cite{grassl1997codes,Wu2022}.
 This process, in the context of a two-ion gate, is illustrated schematically in Figure~\ref{fig:leakage_detection}a.
-Leakage to other states in the $D_{5/2}$ manifold can in principle be detected by selectively deshelving these states using either narrow-linewidth $S_{1/2}\leftrightarrow D_{5/2}$ or 854\,nm $\sigma^+$-polarized beams prior to performing an FC, but as described below, such leakage errors should be relatively rare, and we do not perform this type of deshelving in this work.
+Leakage to other states in the $D_{5/2}$ manifold can in principle be detected by selectively deshelving these states using either narrow-linewidth $S_{1/2}\leftrightarrow D_{5/2}$ or 854\,nm $\sigma^+$-polarized beams prior to performing an FC, but as described below, such leakage errors should be relatively rare, and we do not perform this type of deshelving in the work reported here.

 There are two primary leakage channels in our experiments, with the errors relevant to this experiment summarized in Figure~\ref{fig:leakage_detection}b: decay due to the finite natural lifetime $\tau=$1.16\,s~\cite{benhelm2008precision} of the $D_{5/2}$ manifold and SRS, which results in both leakage and spin flip errors, the relative probabilities of which are determined by the branching ratios out of $P_{3/2}$.
 In our experiment, SRS deshelves the ion from the $D_{5/2}$ manifold in 94.1\% of scattering events, which can then be converted to erasure errors using a FC.
-This is in contrast to \textit{g} qubits in $^{40}$Ca$^+$, for which scattering from the $P_{1/2}$ level will shelve the ion into $D_{3/2}$ in only $\sim$5\% of scattering events.
+This is in contrast to \textit{g} qubits in $^{40}$Ca$^+$, for which scattering from the $P_{1/2}$ level will shelve the ion into the $D_{3/2}$ level in only $\sim$5\% of scattering events.